Lynn Forester de Rothschild: Politics

 From 1993 to 1995, Rothschild served on President Bill Clinton's National Information Infrastructure Advisory Council.
 From 1998 to 2000, she served on the US Secretary of Energy's advisory committee.

 Rothschild has donated to all of Bill and Hillary Clinton's federal races since 1992.
-Although Rothschild was a major fund raiser for Hillary Clinton's 2008 presidential bid, she transferred her support to Republican candidate John McCain when Barack Obama beat Clinton, becoming a minor celebrity on cable television at the time for attacking Obama in a series of interviews.
+Although Rothschild was a major fundraiser for Hillary Clinton's 2008 presidential bid, she transferred her support to Republican candidate John McCain when Barack Obama beat Clinton, becoming a minor celebrity on cable television at the time for attacking Obama in a series of interviews.

 On June 22, 2011, she hosted a fundraiser for Jon Huntsman Jr.'s presidential campaign, an event originally planned to support Mitt Romney before she had a change of heart in the early summer of 2011.
 In the summer of 2016, she hosted a fundraiser for Hillary Clinton's 2016 presidential campaign.